Gait Analysis & Bio Mechanical Health Assessments

-Gait analysis usually involves walking or running along a long corridor where the podiatrist will be observing the feet, knees, hips, spine, shoulders, all the way up to the position of the head.
-Gait analysis is useful to all people and sometimes a change in footwear will be enough to aid in injury prevention, but it’s not until we analyse your gait that we can recommend this.
+Gait analysis usually involves walking or running along a long corridor where the podiatrist will be observing the feet, knees, hips, spine, and shoulders, all the way up to the position of the head.
+Gait analysis is useful to all people and sometimes a change in footwear will be enough to aid in injury prevention, but it’s not until we analyse your gait that we can analyse the source of the issue.

 Types of injuries that are associated with poor gait biomechanics:

 - Shin splints

 - Planter fasciitis

 - Patella-femoral knee pain

 - Lower back pain

 Our findings from gait analysis may indicate that you would benefit from an orthotic, also known as an insole or a shoe insert.

 Ortho originates from the Greek which means to “straighten” or “align”.
 Orthotics are placed in shoes and are engineered to eliminate discomfort, making standing, walking and running more comfortable and efficient.
 They are designed to control foot functions by correcting walking imbalances known as biomechanical abnormalities in your foot and ankle.
 You can find out more about our manufacturing of orthotics here.